azoth-lang/azoth.tools.bootstrap/README.md

   the same "kind" of entity without much regard to sub-kinds.
 Originally, this was not the case.
   Types were separated into many sub-namespaces, but this ended up being more trouble than it was worth.
 In practice, one still just used the go to type functionality to find types.
+* For many classes, there isn't a single string representation that makes the most sense.
+For these, a `ToILString()` and `ToSourceCodeString()` method have been added.
+Originally, the `ToString()` would throw `NotSupportedException`.
+However, there are cases with the .NET framework calls `ToString()` in order to create some exception message.
+As a result, throwing `NotSupportedException` causes problems.
+So instead, it should forward to `ToILString()` since that is the developer relevant string.
+Likewise, `ToILString()` is used as the debug representation.

 ## Line Count